 Wilkes doesn’t believe in being too prescriptive with the choppy bob.
 “I want to create a shape where you can wash and go, so you don’t have to style it everyday,” he explained to me in the salon chair.
 This was music to my ears as I am particularly lazy when it comes to styling my hair.

 In Wilkes’ opinion, a hairdresser should adjust the choppy bob style to suit the face shape and hair texture of the client.
-Happily, it’s a versatile cut that can be customized to complement everyone.
-Take inspiration from this style by Kiyotaka Tsutsumi, this one by Philip Johnson Salon, and this cut on model and digital creator, Amy Julliette Lefévre.
+Happily, it’s a versatile cut that can be customised to complement everyone.
+Take inspiration from this style by Kiyotaka Tsutsumi, this one by Philip Johnson Salon and this cut on model and digital creator, Amy Julliette Lefévre.
 I have an oval face and have been told numerous times by hairdressers that I have quite fine hair, but lots of it.
 The choppy bob also has a slight wave to it.
 This is great if you have naturally wavy or curly hair and want to embrace your hair pattern without relying on styling tools or extra products.

 Wilkes’ eyes lit up as soon as we started talking about the cut.
 “I love doing a bob,” he enthused, particularly because the change is often an incredible one.
 Mine would certainly be a transformation considering my hair is on the long side.
 After eyeing up my lengths, Wilkes announced that he’d like to cut off up to five inches.